-To search for a drug on optimahealth.com/members.
+To search for a drug on optimahealth.com/members, please sign in to your MyOptima account at optimahealth.com/members.
 If you do not have a MyOptima account, please visit optimahealth.com/members and select Register for Secure Access to create your account (please have your Member ID Card available).

 In the left menu bar, click on Pharmacy Resources.
 Then click Access Pharmacy Resources.
-You will be sent to the OptumRx Dashboard, where you can manage your prescriptions and preauthorizations, as well as look up which drugs are covered and nearby pharmacies.
+You will be sent to the Pharmacy Dashboard, where you can manage your prescriptions and preauthorizations, as well as look up which drugs are covered and nearby pharmacies.

+The List of Covered Drugs tells you which drugs are covered by Optima Health, and if there are any rules or restrictions on any drugs, such as a limit on the amount you can get.
 Changes to the formulary are posted on the website.
 If a drug you are taking is no longer offered on the formulary, Optima Health Community Care will notify you by letter at least 30 days before the change goes into effect.